akhil-ganesan/akhil-ganesan/README.md

 ### Hi there, I'm Akhil
-* Studying Biomedical Engineering & Computer Science (Concentrating in Intelligence) at Georgia Tech
+* Studying Biomedical Engineering & Computer Science (Concentrating in Intelligence) at the Georgia Institute of Technology
 * Interested in AI applications in BME:
     * Genetic/genomic analyses
     * Biomolecular engineering & drug discovery